Michelle L. Evans focuses her practice on estate planning and trust and estate administration in the District of Columbia, Maryland, and Virginia.

 Ms. Evans dedicates a substantial amount of her time to estate and trust administration matters.
 Her administration practice includes directing fiduciaries through the probate process in the District of Columbia, Maryland, and Virginia, and assisting with the preparation of inventories and accounts.
 Ms. Evans prepares federal, D.C., and Maryland estate tax returns for taxable estates as well as federal estate tax returns to elect portability of the federal estate tax exclusion amount.

 POINTS OF DISTINCTION

 - Wills, Trusts and Estates for the D.C.
-Area Practitioner, Matthew Bender treatise, 2017, Co-author
+Area Practitioner, Matthew Bender treatise, 2017 - Present, Co-author with Nicholas Ward

 - District of Columbia and Maryland Residents Enjoy Estate Tax Relief in 2017, McArthur Franklin PLLC Client Alert, October 26, 2016